HwWobbe/DefinitiveData-DeltaAlerts/README.md

   - Tqu(arter) focus as well as Tye
     - review Medium post(s)
       - Python system seems to be an important intermediate Productivity Improvement step
-        - a re-install is underway to fix a carelss typo
+        - a re-install is underway to fix a careless typo
+          - this will likly lead to a full .nix install in order to get the integration benefits for LLama
     - Ailinks - direct & via DiigoH
         - test this further
     - How to use Chat(s) for my RePo(s)